A dose of quackery

 We all know that you can have too much of a good thing.
 Best to stop after one drink.
-‘Once is a dose’ is a sharp reminder that less can be more.
-It is an expression that has been hidden away unrecognized for many years in Ulysses and is recorded more frequently in North American sources than in British or Irish ones.
+‘Once is a dose’ is a sharp reminder that less can be more, or that "once bitten" you should be "twice shy".
+It's an expression that has been hidden away unrecognised for many years in Ulysses and is recorded more frequently in North American sources than in British or Irish ones.
 East Coast papers of the 1880s and 1890 contain examples of the phrase, and ‘Edmund John Leathes’, who published An Actor Abroad in 1880, offers a typical example:

 We can take the expression back to 1843, and to Thomas Nichols’s Ellen Ramsay.
 Nichols had, according to Clarence Babcock in The American Frontier (1967), ‘a sharp ear for the nuances of folk idiom and of regional varieties of American English’.
 Nichols certainly picked up a variety of this expression:

 ‘Suppose we go, and see if we can’t have better luck to-night.’
 ‘No, I thank you,’ said Edward drily, ‘once is a dose of that.’
 ‘Well, perhaps you are right,’ said Jenkins, looking moral.’ (p.
 33)

 And well might Jenkins have looked moral.
 ‘Once is a dose’ is a variant of the medical instruction ‘one pill is a dose’, attached to receipts and prescriptions from at least the eighteenth century.
 But it comes with a twist:

 We have not repeated our visit, as, to use the language of a certain class of quacks, one pill is a dose.

 We are certainly dealing with a ‘certain class of quacks’, and they are revealed in the Public Ledger of 29 December 1779: